-- Board Layer Inspections – are designed to visually inspect various corrugated board layers (facelayer, corrugated middle, bottom layer) and check for any signs of delam.
+- Board Layer Inspections – are designed to visually inspect various corrugated board layers (face-layer, corrugated middle, bottom layer) and check for any signs of delay.

 - Label Scans – similar to print inspection systems, but label scanning is focused solely on verifying UPC, barcodes, or similar labels for integrity.
 This can include labels printed actively being printed on the line as well as checking preprinted codes.

 The product and system improvements available to corrugated box manufacturers through the types of quality inspection and vision inspection systems outlined above are substantial.
 Individual systems can be purchased for the most pressing concerns of each individual manufacturer and plant.
-While inspecting proper adhesive placement on each manufacturer’s seam and square box checking would apply to all corrugated operations, print and imagery inspection systems are more valuable for plants producing the style of attractive boxes found at the ends of grocery store aisles filled with products for sale.
+While inspecting proper adhesive placement on each manufacturer’s seam and square box-checking would apply to all corrugated operations, print and imagery inspection is more valuable for plants producing the attractive and appealing boxes found at the ends of the grocery store aisles filled with products for sale.

 - GlueChek – inspects every glue pattern and ensures quality production.